 Each lot of this antibody is quality control tested by immunofluorescent staining with flow cytometric analysis.
-For flow cytometric staining using the microg size, the suggested use of this reagent is ≤1.0 microg per million cells in 100 microL volume.
-Test size products are transitioning from 20 microL to 5 microL per test.
-Please check your vial or your CoA to find the suggested use of this reagent per million cells in 100 microL staining volume or per 100 microL of whole blood.
+For flow cytometric staining, the suggested use of this reagent is 5 microL per million cells in 100 microL volume or 5 microL per 100 microL of whole blood.
 It is recommended that the reagent be titrated for optimal performance for each application.
-Application Notes:

-Additional reported applications (for the relevant formats) include: immunohistochemical staining of acetone-fixed frozen tissue sections8 and blocking of B cell proliferation.
+PerCP/Cy5.5 has a maximum absorption of 482 nm and a maximum emission of 690 nm.
+Application Notes: Additional reported applications (for the relevant formats) include: immunohistochemical staining of acetone-fixed frozen tissue sections8 and blocking of B cell proliferation.
 Clone HIB19 is not recommended for formalin-fixed paraffin-embedded sections.
-The LEAFTM purified antibody (Endotoxin <0.1 EU/ μ g, Azide-Free, 0.2 μ m filtered) is recommended for functional assays (Cat.
+The LEAF purified antibody (Endotoxin <0.1 EU/ μ g, Azide-Free, 0.2 μ m filtered) is recommended for functional assays (Cat.
 No. 302214).